Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ### Debugging

 The NServiceBus Host is a non-trivial piece of software, especially when including its dependency on TopShelf.
 As such the NServiceBus Host can add complexity to debugging issues.
-Taking full control via self-hosting allows fewer layers of abstraction which result in a simpler debugging experience.
+Self-hosting uses fewer layers of abstraction which results in a simpler debugging experience.

 ### Controlling the entry point